Cumin is a plant that offers many health benefits and significant therapeutic value.

 However, people tend to confuse cumin with caraway – this is all the more difficult because caraway is sometimes called “field cumin” and both look quite similar, too.

-Using cumin in your cooking for its therapeutic value
+Using cumin in your cooking

 Oriental gastronomy makes great use of cumin.
 It is part of most Indian curry and Indonesian dishes, too.
 Morocco, cumin imparts its fragrance to couscous and tajine.
 In some regions of France and Germany, cumin is added to cheese as it’s matured.